NinjaInShade/online-shop/README.md

 ### Sessions notes

+- Short explanation of what a session is: <https://www.quora.com/What-is-a-session-in-a-Web-Application>
 - Great for setting persistent sensitive data as it is handled by the backend and can't be accessed through the frontend.
 - You can store a session id in a cookie, but it is a hashed value which would be detected if tampered with on the backend.
 - Express has a useful package called "express-session" to help with sessions.
 To get started setup it's middleware function.
-- As we want to store it in our db instead of memory, we can use a useful package called "connect-mongodb-session"
+- As we want to store it in our db instead of memory, we can use a useful package called "connect-mongodb-session".
+- Can store any data in a session - often for authentication states/metadata though.